Pttn/rieMiner/README.md

 Username = user
 Password = /70P$€CR€7/

 # Custom payout address for solo mining (GetBlockTemplate only).
+# You can use legacy P2PKH "R", P2SH "T", or Bech32 P2WPKH "ric1" addresses.
+Bech32 P2WSH is not supported for now.
-Default: this donation address
+# Default: this donation address
 PayoutAddress = RPttnMeDWkzjqqVp62SdG2ExtCor9w54EB

 # Number of threads used for mining.
 Default: 8